 (d) The gravitational force of the sun accounts for the motion of planets around it.

 Electromagnetic forces: These include electric and magnetic forces.
-The electrostatic force (F) between two charges (q1 and q2) held at a distance r apart, governed by the Coulomb’s law, is given as
+The electrostatic force (F) between two charges (q1 and q2) held at a distance or apart, governed by the Coulomb’s law, is given as

 where k = a constant = 9 × 109 Nm2 C–2 (in space)

 A moving charge produces a magnetic field around it.
-When two charges are in motion both produce a magnetic field around themselves.
+When the two charges are in motion, both produce a magnetic field around themselves.
 Then, the charge (q) moving with velocity (v), inside the magnetic field (B) produced by the other charge, experiences electromagnetic force (F) gives as

 Electromagnetic force obeys the inverse square law.
 It is also a long range force which may be attractive or repulsive.
 It is 1036 times stronger than gravitational force between two protons.
 It is a conservative force.